-Outside Magazine highlighted the Environmental Studies Program and Southern Oregon University as number twenty in their "top forty universities to learn, live, work, and play."
+Outside Magazine highlighted the Environmental Science and Policy Program and Southern Oregon University as number twenty in their "top forty universities to learn, live, work, and play."

-The ES program encourages and gives academic credit for work experiences with local environmental agencies and organizations.
-Opportunities include working with the USDA, U.S. Forest Service, U.S. Bureau of Land Management, National Park Service (Crater Lake), local watershed councils, Jackson County, local city and county planning departments, state and federal agencies, and local environmental organizations.
-Practicum, internship and work-study experiences with the Environmental Studies program lead to contacts and job offers upon graduation.
+The Environmental Science and Policy Program encourages and gives academic credit for work experiences with governmental entities, local agencies and businesses that provide a wide variety of real-world applications of the concepts learned in the classroom.
+These experiences are carried in defined practicum and internship opportunities which include work in on- or off-campus settings.
+Opportunities include working with the USDA, U.S. Forest Service, U.S. Bureau of Land Management, National Park Service (Crater Lake and others), local watershed councils, Jackson County, local city and county planning departments, state and federal agencies, and local environmental organizations.

 Here is a list of previous practicum and internship experiences of ES students.

 |Project Type||Cooperating Agency/Organization|